acharnikhil72-commits/pulsex/README.md

 🎮 Campus XP – Gamified Student Rewards
 📌 Tasks (What students do)
 These are the actions inside the system that generate XP and engagement:
-- 🎓 Academic Tasks → Submitting assignments, attending workshops, completing projects.
+- 🎓 Academic Tasks → Submitting assignment s,(given by this application)attending workshops, completing projects.(proof is to be submitted the certificate),
+- scoring the targeted marks in sem examination (proof to submit the marks sheet)
 - 🎭 Club & Event Participation → Joining events, volunteering, organizing activities.
 - 💻 Hackathons & Competitions → Competing, winning, or contributing to team projects.
 - 🌱 Community Contributions → Mentoring juniors, sharing resources, leading initiatives.